 Flower Beadwork People

 One of the many names that the Métis are known by is the “Flower Beadwork People.”
 Beading is one of the most recognized and celebrated Métis traditions.
-Once they were available through trade, beads quickly became a part of the artistry of Métis women.
+Once they were available through trade, beads quickly became a part of the artistry of Métis women who drew on diverse cultural designs to create their own beadwork designs.
 By the 1850s, beads had become a primary medium of artistry and decoration for Métis women, from young girls to great-great-grandmothers.
-Métis beadwork has decorated clothing, personal items, and more, and were used and worn by both Métis men and women for generations.
+Métis beadwork has decorated clothing, personal items, and more, and have been used and worn by both Métis men and women for generations.

 What symbolism is represented in the beaded flower designs of the Métis?

 How are cultural traditions an act of resistance?